JoshOrndorff/recipes/text/off-chain-workers/indexing.md

 keeping the full data set off-chain for lookup later.
 In this case the original data can be saved via off-chain indexing.

-Notice as off-chain indexing is called and data is saved on block import, the result may be overridden should the block IS NOT FINALIZED eventually, or a fork appears in the blockchain.
+Notice as off-chain indexing is called and data is saved on every block import (this also includes forks), the consequence is that in case non-unique keys are used the data might be overwritten by different forked blocks and the content of off-chain database will be different between nodes.
+Care should be taken in choosing the right indexing `key` to prevent potential overwrites if not desired.

 We will demonstrate this in [`ocw-demo` pallet](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/ocw-demo/src/lib.rs).
 Knowledge discussed in this chapter built upon [using local storage in off-chain worker context](./storage.md).